 No insurance?
 No problem.
 Flossy is a pay-as-you-go service made specifically for people without dental coverage.
 No annual fees or monthly premiums — you only ever pay for the services you receive.

 And with our transparent pricing, you can know exactly what you’ll owe before you go.
 And in most cases, you can save up to 50% compared to the national average.
-That means oral exams and cleanings cost you just $54 and $64 respectively, giving you easy access to necessary care without the stress of insurance.
+That means oral exams and cleanings cost you much less than the retail price, giving you easy access to necessary care without the stress of insurance.

 Our dentists are vigorously vetted and top-rated, ensuring that you’re getting high-quality care from all angles.
 Find a dentist near you and don’t wait any longer to get your routine dental cleaning.